German Shorthaired Pointer Breed Summary

 |Other Names||GSP, DK|

-German Shorthaired Pointers are highly intelligent and very active, they therefore need an owner who can provide them with lots of challenges, to stimulate them both physically and mentally.
+German Shorthaired Pointers are highly intelligent and very active, therefore, they need an owner who can provide them with lots of challenges, to stimulate them both physically and mentally.
 For families who are not keen on hunting (as this was their primary reason for being bred), this breed will love to accompany their ‘hoomans’ or walks, hikes, jogs, bike-rides – you name it they’ll be there!
-And in the evening, they’ll happily curl up on the sofa next to you for some downtime.
+In the evening, they’ll happily curl up on the sofa next to you for some downtime.
 Because they love to be around their owners so much, these dogs can often suffer from separation anxiety if left alone for too long, so you need to make sure that at least one member of the ‘hooman’ pack is around for most of the day.
 Otherwise, you may come back to a destroyed house, which no-one wants!